-Existing transpennine routes lack both the route capacity and the physical size (in tunnels and bridges) to accommodate 9'6" marine containers on standard wagons.
-This hugely limits the hinterland of Northern ports (Liverpool on the west coast, Immingham, Hull & Teesport on the east coast), and this in turn impacts greatly upon Northern economic activity.
-Restoration of Woodhead, along with restoration of routes bypassing Manchester along the Mersey Valley towards Liverpool, and also through South Yorkshire towards east coast ports, will provide the required step-change enhancement in both line capacity and structure profile.
+A restored Woodhead route will hugely benefit long-haul railfreight flows.
+Existing routes lack both the route capacity and the physical size (in tunnels and bridges) to accommodate 9'6" marine containers on standard wagons.
+This hugely limits the hinterland of Northern ports (Liverpool on the west coast, Immingham, Hull & Teesport on the east coast), with major impacts upon Northern economic activity.
+Restoration of Woodhead, along with restoration of routes bypassing Manchester along the Mersey Valley, will provide the required step-change enhancement in both line capacity and structure profile.

-Woodhead restoration raises the tantalising possibility of coast-to-coast freight links in line with the Transport for the North aspiration for a 'freight superhighway connecting Liverpool and the Humber'.
-This might comprise a 'land-bridge' operation in which containers on Transatlantic mega-freighters might be landed at Liverpool, transferred by rail to an East Coast port, and loaded aboard smaller ships en route to Scandinavia and the Baltic.
+This raises the tantalising possibility of coast-to-coast freight links, with a 'land-bridge' operation in which containers on Transatlantic mega-carriers might be landed at Liverpool, transferred by rail to an east coast port, and loaded aboard smaller ships en route to Scandinavia and the Baltic.
 This 'bulk-breaking' operation normally takes place at Rotterdam, but could equally well occur in the UK, offering significant resilience and diversity in the routeing of containers.
 Of all the available East Coast ports, Immingham appears to offer the greatest potential, owing to its good rail links, uncongested approach routes (particularly via Brigg) and the potential to upgrade for Eurogauge operation.

 Restoration of the Woodhead route also presents a unique opportunity to establish a lorry shuttle link between Greater Manchester and South Yorkshire.
 Currently, there is no motorway link between the two conurbations, and there is only the hugely-congested single carriageway A628(T) Woodhead Road.
 There have long been plans to construct a motorway over the Woodhead Pass - but this has always been precluded by environmental issues in the Peak District National Park.
-This leaves a very long tunnel (approximately 31km long) as the only alternative that might avoid serious intrusion upon the National Park - but after much investigation, Transport for the North has concluded that only short tunnels (~7km) are practicable, and this raises once more the intractable issue of the massive intrusion of a surface motorway within the National Park.

-This leaves the HSUK scheme for a lorry shuttle operation, similar in principle to the 'Le Shuttle' operation through the Channel Tunnel, as the only practicable option.
+This leaves a very long tunnel (~31km) as the only alternative - but after much investigation, Transport for the North has concluded that only short tunnels (~7km) are practicable, and this raises once more the intractable issue of the massive intrusion of a surface motorway within the National Park.
+This leaves the HSUK scheme for a lorry shuttle operation, similar in principle to the 'Le Shuttle' operation in the Channel Tunnel, as the only practicable option.